realworldocaml/book/en/guided-tour.md

 `List.map` takes two arguments: a list and a function for transforming the elements of that list.
 Note that `List.map` creates a new list and does not modify the original.
+Indeed, OCaml lists are immutable, so there are no operations for modifying lists in the language at all.

 In this example, the function `String.length` is passed under the _labeled argument_ `~f`.
 Labels allow you to specify arguments by